Comrob2018/SprintMate/README.md

 1. Load the sprint containing the stories you want to archive.
 2. Click **🗄 Archive** in the filter toolbar.
-3. Use the search box to find stories if needed, then tick the checkboxes next to each story to archive.
+3. Use the search box to find stories if needed.
+Click any column header to sort.
+Tick the checkboxes next to each story to archive.
 4. Click **🗄 Archive Selected** and confirm the prompt.
-5. The sprint view refreshes automatically.
-Archived stories are removed from boards and search results but can be restored from Jira administration.
+5. Archived stories are removed from the sprint view immediately and from boards and search results in Jira.
+They can be restored from Jira administration.

 > Archiving requires Jira Data Center 8.1 or later.